rust-lang/book/second-edition/src/ch04-01-what-is-ownership.md

 The representation does *not* look like Figure 4-3, which is what memory would look like if Rust instead copied the heap data as well.
-If Rust did this, the operation `s2 = s1` could potentially be very expensive in terms of runtime performance if the data on the heap was large.
+If Rust did this, the operation `s2 = s1` could be very expensive in terms of runtime performance if the data on the heap were large.

 <img alt="s1 and s2 to two places" src="img/trpl04-03.svg" class="center" style="width: 50%;" />

-<span class="caption">Figure 4-3: Another possibility of what `s2 = s1` might
+<span class="caption">Figure 4-3: Another possibility for what `s2 = s1` might
 do if Rust copied the heap data as well</span>

 Earlier, we said that when a variable goes out of scope, Rust automatically